Levinter/SeamstressVariant/README.md

 And everyone on the Risk of Ran 2 modcord, for their help, tools and documentation on the process on how to create a mod.

+# Know Issues

+Some animations dont play properly when playing as a client.
+It is expected there is going to be more bugs while playing as a client.
+Due to the nature of Seamstress passive the Legendary Item Aegis is efectively useless.

 # Disclaimers

 Most likely there will be bugs, is my first time creating a mod after all.